 Where Are Yamaha Generators Made?

-Yamaha generators are being manufactured in Japan, China, and a few other countries of the Asia.
+Yamaha generators are being manufactured in Japan, China, and a few other Asian countries.

-In the beginning, Yamaha generators were solely manufactured in Japan, however, after the tsunami of 2011 they expanded their manufacturing units throughout Asia.
+In the beginning, Yamaha generators were solely manufactured in Japan; however, after the 2011 tsunami, they expanded their manufacturing units throughout Asia.

-Still, the designing, prototyping, and other necessary process are begin handled at the main headquarter in Iwata, Shizuoka, Japan.
+Still, the designing, prototyping, and other necessary processes are handled at the main headquarters in Iwata, Shizuoka, Japan.

 Where Are Yamaha Generators Made? – [Yamaha History]

-In 1955 Yamaha was founded by Mr. Genichi Kawakami, the main headquarter were in Iwata, Shizuoka, Japan.
+In 1955, Yamaha was founded by Mr. Genichi Kawakami.
+The main headquarters were in Iwata, Shizuoka, Japan.

-Yamaha started their career with a street racing bike called Yamaha Y1-A a perfect copy of the German DKW RT 125, after the success of the Y1-A, Yamaha start adding 2 stroke and four-stroke engines with different cubic centimeters (cc).
+Yamaha started their career with a street racing bike called Yamaha Y1-A perfect copy of the German DKW RT 125, after the success of the Y1-A, Yamaha started adding two-stroke and four-stroke engines with different cubic centimeters (cc).

-The golden era of Yamaha motorbikes start from the beginning of 1988 and still Yamaha motor is a leading brand in the automotive industry.
+The golden era of Yamaha motorbikes started at the beginning of 1988, and Yamaha Motor is still a leading brand in the automotive industry.

-Well in 1973 Yamaha released a generator with model ET1200, however, in 2009 Yamaha issued a press release about their latest inverter generator EF2000iS with a portable design, quiet operation, and longer runtime.
+In 1973, Yamaha released a generator with the model ET1200; however, in 2009, Yamaha issued a press release about their latest inverter generator, the EF2000iS, with a portable design, quiet operation, and longer runtime.

-Currently, Yamaha is a leading brand in the power and automotive industry with 67 years of experience.
-The Master Trust Bank of Japan is the owner of Yamaha motors with 11.82% of the shares.
+Currently, Yamaha is a leading brand in the power and automotive industries, with 67 years of experience.
+The Master Trust Bank of Japan is the owner of Yamaha Motors, with 11.82% of the shares.

 How Long Has Yamaha Been Making Generators?

-ET1200 was the first generator from Yamaha built in 1973, however, after that, they actively releasing generators with some modern features.
+The ET1200 was the first generator from Yamaha built in 1973; however, after that, they actively released generators with some modern features.

-Later in 1988, they released their revolutionary Yamaha EF2800i with PWM (pulse width modulation) that provides a controlled stable frequency and voltages to the users.
+Later in 1988, they released their revolutionary Yamaha EF2800i with PWM (pulse width modulation), which provides a controlled, stable frequency and voltage to the users.

-Most of the Yamaha engines are being manufactured in Japan; however, few of them are being manufactured in china and other countries of Asia after the tsunami of 2011.
+Most of the Yamaha engines are manufactured in Japan; however, few of them have been manufactured in China and other countries in Asia since the 2011 tsunami.

-The designing, R&D and testing process takes place at the main headquarter in Japan; however, the manufacturing process is being handled in China. and other countries.
+The designing, R&D, and testing processes take place at the main headquarters in Japan; however, the manufacturing process is handled in China. and other countries.

 Also, the raw materials for engine frames, etc. are pretty similar to the made-in-Japan units.